-After building a website, you take care of a number of things to provide enhanced user experience, such as design elements, content, faster loading, and more.
-And website tools like Google PageSpeed Insights and GTMetrix always recommend to leverage browser caching for a faster webpage speed.
+After building a website, you take care of a number of things to provide an enhanced user experience, such as design elements, content, faster loading, and more.
+Website tools like Google PageSpeed Insights and GTMetrix always recommend leveraging browser caching for a faster webpage speed.

 Leverage browser caching using a WordPress plugin

-Availability of thousands of plugins is one of the main advantages of choosing WordPress from all the web hosting options available out there.
-These plugins make the platform easy-to-use and more accessible.
-There are a number of plugins available for browser caching purpose as well.
+The availability of thousands of plugins is one of the main advantages of choosing WordPress from all the web hosting options available out there.
+These plugins make the platform easy to use and more accessible.
+There are a number of plugins available for browser caching purposes as well.

-If you are wondering why to go for plugins if pasting a code into .htaccess file can be done easily, then the answer is that things can go wrong if you don’t use the code correctly.
-If there is a single mistake in code, the server might not analyze it, which might lead your site to showing blank pages, or displaying errors.
+If you are wondering why to go for plugins if pasting a code into a .htaccess file can be done easily, then the answer is that things can go wrong if you don’t use the code correctly.
+If there is a single mistake in code, the server might not analyze it, which might lead your site to show blank pages or display errors.

 Using a WordPress plugin, you can avoid this issue, especially if you are not much into technical things.
 The most popular plugins for browser caching in WordPress are WPRocket, WP Fastest Cache, and W3 Total Cache.
 These plugins not only fulfil the purpose of caching, but also help in optimizing other caching, like database optimization, memcache, file cache, and more which can speed up your overall site.

-This is considered as the easiest to use plugin to accelerate website speed.
-It enables a file cache so that server doesn’t face any load, optimizes Google Fonts to load the heavy fonts instantly, compresses static files, enables minification, so that speed can be optimized.
+This is considered the easiest-to-use plugin to accelerate website speed.
+It enables a file cache so that the server doesn’t face any load, optimizes Google Fonts to load heavy fonts instantly, compresses static files, and enables minification, so that speed can be optimized.
 WP Rocket also enables lazy loading for a webpage, so that the browser needs to load the images only when the user scrolls to an image.

 Another simple plugin for caching, the W3 Total Cache comes with all the essential features required for caching.
-This plugin is around for years now and has gained the maturity over time.
+This plugin has been around for years now and has gained maturity over time.

 The WP Fastest Cache automatically modifies the .htaccess file, so you don’t have to do it manually.
 Other than this, it comes with a number of more features that can help you in optimizing your WordPress site.